Investor Summary

 |---|---|

-| FLEX | Flex is a global manufacturing and supply chain solutions provider with exposure to high-margin AI and cloud data center infrastructure, particularly power and cooling systems.
-We began harvesting our position this quarter as its market capitalization has grown beyond our small-cap mandate.
-We continue to view management favorably for its focus on optimizing product mix toward higher margin, fast-growing segments such as data centers and power. |
+| FLEX | Flex is a global manufacturing and supply chain solutions provider with growing exposure to high-margin AI and cloud data center infrastructure, particularly in power and cooling systems.
+We continued harvesting our position during the quarter, consistent with our Q4 trimming, as the company's market capitalization has grown beyond our small-cap mandate.
+We remain constructive on management's focus on optimizing the product mix toward faster growing, higher margin segments such as data centers and power. |

 | Ticker | Put/Call | Amount Bought | Shares Bought | % Change | Weight % |